 Generally, open perils include damages from sudden and natural causes as well as accidents.

-Here are the common list of the qualified perils:
+Here is the common list of the qualified perils:

-- Explosions – The most common cause of the explosion is a volcanic eruption and chemical explosions.
+- Explosions – The most common cause of explosions are volcanic eruptions and chemical explosions.

 - Fire – This includes wildfires, lightning, and fire from accidents and riots.